-This includes seeking out and joining organisations that will assist to expand the recruitment pool, alongside opening up community-based opportunities and considering the way language is used by the business in its adverts, websites and general communications.
-The Board is fully supportive of this initiative with the Chair of the Nomination Committee and Senior Management meeting regularly to discuss progress in this important area.
+The Exeter recruitment continues to support seeking out and joining organisations that assist in expanding the recruitment pool, alongside opening up community-based opportunities and considering the way language is used by the business in its adverts, websites and general communications.
+The Board is fully supportive of these initiatives and the Chair of the Nomination Committee, the senior independent director, the CEO and Senior Management meet monthly to discuss progress in this important area.